Inside the blood, sweat, bureaucracy, and physics of “Pokémon: Detective Pikachu”

 “I kept reminding him of that original pitch and how close we ended up sticking to that, which in Hollywood is a miracle,” Nordby says.
 “He recognized that the property was so colorful, so over the top, so cartoony, that if he didn’t allow the pendulum to swing the other way aesthetically, it wouldn’t give it any sort of weight.
 It wouldn’t give it something that people could sink their teeth into.”

-Detective Pikachu follows Tim, an aimless twenty-something whose estranged father (a detective in Ryme City where Pokémon live and work side-by-side with humans) is presumed dead after an attack from a rogue Pokémon.
+Detective Pikachu follows Tim, an aimless twentysomething whose estranged father (a detective in Ryme City where Pokémon live and work side by side with humans) is presumed dead after an attack from a rogue Pokémon.
 Thinking he was just going to pack up his father’s apartment and find some closure, Tim gets sucked into a media and corporate conspiracy and is soon piecing together the clues of his father’s alleged murder–with the help of his father’s detective partner, Pikachu.

 An unconventional plot for a Pokémon movie called for unconventional means of bringing the characters to life.
 To get the right look, Nordby and Letterman devised two important rules: One, they would maintain the original silhouettes of the Pokémon.
-“We tend to add heroic proportions to things, thinking that that’s how we beef up and make it more palatable for the western audience,” Nordby says, “and that was just not anything that would work for this film.”
+“We tend to add heroic proportions to things, thinking that that’s how we beef up and make it more palatable for the Western audience,” Nordby says, “and that was just not anything that would work for this film.”

 Two, it had to be believable that the Pokémon could survive like real animals.
 “The idea being that they would be able to feed themselves, they can reach their mouths with their arms, that their eyes wouldn’t be so big that they would dry out, that they have enough rooms for organs in their torso,” Nordby explains.
 “That allowed us to then sit down and, very scientifically, build them.”

-Nordby and his team took inspiration from real animals (a coat of fur here, a pair of ears of there, etc.) for frames of reference; they even went so far as to sketch skeletal systems for the Pokémon.
+Nordby and his team took inspiration from real animals (a coat of fur here, a pair of ears there, etc.) for frames of reference.
+They even went so far as to sketch skeletal systems for the Pokémon.

-However, the most taxing character of all was, of course, Pikachu who took six months alone to develop.
+However, the most taxing character of all was of course Pikachu, who took six months alone to develop.
 “Every character brought their own challenges, but I think just because Pikachu is the main dude, that was the biggest one,” Nordby says.
 “Number one, his face is essentially a pancake.
 So there’s very little for him to emote with.”

 There’s one scene in Detective Pikachu where Tim is telling the heartbreaking story of why he and his dad fell out.
 It’s a somber note in the film, and Pikachu’s animation is quite stunning.
 Here is this chubby-cheeked ball of yellow fluff delivering raw and very human emotions with a furrowed brow and sympathetic stare.
 That said, it was definitely a hard-earned victory for Nordby.